-After five years of Refugee Status, you can apply for Indefinite Leave to Remain (ILR), and after a year of ILR you can apply for British citizenship.
+After five years of Refugee Status, you can apply for ILR, and after a year of ILR you can apply for British citizenship.

 One exception to these rights is the right to apply for a Refugee Convention travel document.
 If you are granted Humanitarian Protection you will either need to use your national passport or if you have proof of not being able to do this, you can apply for a Certificate of Travel.

 In some cases, your asylum claim may be refused but you may be granted other leave to remain.